Las Vegas gunman planned to escape after massacre, sheriff says

 "Do you think this was all accomplished on his own?
 You've got to make the assumption he had to have some help at some point," the sheriff said.

-Lombardo highlighted the killer's many weapons and explosives in his car, along with what he described as the "premeditation of his room."
+He highlighted the killer's many weapons and explosives in his car, along with what he described as the "premeditation of his room."
+Investigators say evidence shows Paddock meticulously planned the shooting.

-The evidence laid out by investigators shows Paddock meticulously planned the shooting.
+"It's troublesome this individual was able to move this amount of gear into a hotel room unassisted," Lombardo said. " It's troublesome for the amount of stuff he had at both residences unassisted.
+There's people that know this individual."

-He purchased 33 firearms, mostly rifles, between October last year and September this year, authorities said.
+Paddock purchased 33 firearms, mostly rifles, between October last year and September this year, authorities said.

-He also checked into the room days in advance, stocked a cache of weapons there and set up cameras inside his hotel suite and in the hallway.
+He also checked into the room days before the killing, stocked a cache of weapons there and set up cameras inside his hotel suite and in the hallway.

 The arsenal of weapons in his hotel suite included bump-fire stocks -- legal devices that enable a shooter to fire bullets rapidly, similar to an automatic rifle.